 The Super Bowl refers to the National Football League (NFL).
 It is a championship held annually, and it is a derivative of a regular season of the previous year.
 The game is named using Roman numbers and not the year it takes place.
 It emerged after the merger of two rival leagues; National Football League and the American Football League.
-The game officially began in 1970, and the two leagues’ champion teams took part in the then AFL-NFL World Championship.
+The game officially began in 1967, and the two leagues’ champion teams took part in the then AFL-NFL World Championship.
 Each league is considered to be a “conference,” and champion teams from these two leagues play to determine the Super Bowl champion.
-The two notable participating teams in this league are Pittsburgh Steelers which has won six times and New England Patriots which has nine appearances; the most, so far, by a single team.
+The two notable participating teams in this league are Pittsburgh Steelers which has won six times and New England Patriots which has 10 appearances; the most, so far, by a single team.

 Hosting of the Super Bowl

 The game used to happen in the early days of January, but it changed to the first Sunday of February in 2004.
 It is determined based on the Labor Day (the first Monday of September) of the previous year.
 Choice of a host city for the Super Bowl has traditionally depended on climatic conditions.
 Warm climates have had a high preference year-long, though of late there has been increased venturing into the cold climate cities where games take place indoors.
 Intentions by the NFL to hold the game outdoors in the cold city of Minneapolis sparked a lot of uproars.